How to use the African Human Rights System in Refugee/Asylum cases or Related Violations

 - The Communication must specifically address violations of rights guaranteed in the African Charter, not vague statements about the general political situation in a country.
 The alleged facts must have occurred after the ratification of the Charter by the state in question.
 The right to asylum is upheld in Article 12(3).

-- The Communication cannot be 'based exclusively on news disseminated through the mass media'.
+- Communication cannot be 'based exclusively on news disseminated through the mass media.'
 This requires that the author provides varied sources if possible.
-'Media reports can be used, though not exclusively'.
+'Media reports can be used, though not exclusively.'

 - Communications that have been finalised by some other international mechanism similar to the Commission are inadmissible.
 'The Commission will, however, consider communications that have been discussed by non-judicial international bodies, such as UN special rapporteurs'.